Building tree annotation with a spreadsheet

 (16)

-IP-MAT NP-SBJ D The ADJP ADJ quick ADJP ADJ brown N fox VBP jumps PP-DIR P-ROLE over NP D the ADJP ADJ lazy N dog PUNC .
+IP-MAT NP-SBJ D The ADJP ADJ quick ADJP ADJ brown N fox VBP jumps PP-CLR-DIR P-ROLE over NP D the ADJP ADJ lazy N dog PUNC .